jonromero/jonio_website/content/trading/trading-ethereum.md

 **Hybris**

-If you are not familiar with the Greek word hybris, consider yourself lucky.
-Hybris means when you think that you are invincible, better than gods.
+If you are not familiar with the Greek word [hybris](https://en.wikipedia.org/wiki/Hubris), consider yourself lucky.
+Hybris is when you think that you are invincible, better than gods.
 And this is the biggest NO NO you can do in trading.

 After a couple of weeks, theDAO was hacked.
-160 million dollars were stolen (or should I say frozen) and noone knew what was going to happen.
+160 million dollars were stolen (or should I say frozen?) and noone knew what was going to happen.
 For me, this happened, 10 minutes before boarding a plane to fly to New York. **Hybris**.
 Or as people in the US say: **Fuck**.

 I was smart(lucky?) enough to have good risk management habits (thank you Forex).
 I never, ever, ever risk more that 2% of my capital even if it seems the best kind of deal.

 Luckily, the money were "restored" and I could withdraw/convert my DAO to Ethereum (but yes, I bought in-flight WiFi to keep up with what's going on).

-This whole experience is a remainder that there are always things that you cannot predict.
+This whole experience is a reminder that there are always things that you cannot predict.
 Things that you cannot control.
-This was a systematic risk and there was no way I could have seen it coming.
+This was a [systematic risk](https://en.wikipedia.org/wiki/Systematic_risk) and there was no way I could have seen it coming.
 Pushing buttons and building algorithms is not enough.
 Proper risk management and knowing when you need to take a chill pill is what can keep you in the game.

 On the next post, I will post the whole algorithm and go line by line.
 I also plan to discuss a little bit more about theDAO and Ethereum.
-If you don't want to miss any of these and get some more additional info, feel free to sign up to my [newsletter](http://eepurl.com/bGbOnb) where I talk about fintech, algorithms and the markets.
+If you don't want to miss any of these and get some more additional info, feel free to sign up to the [newsletter](http://eepurl.com/bGbOnb) where I talk about fintech, algorithms and the markets.

-** Diving into the ETHDAO algotrading program **
+** Coming next: Diving into the ETHDAO algotrading program **

 If you have more feedback, ping me at [jonromero](http://www.twitter.com/jonromero) or signup to the [newsletter](http://eepurl.com/bGbOnb).